auth0/docs/articles/connections/social/exact.md

 6. On the **Manage App** page, under the **Authorization** section, copy the `Client Id` and `Client Secret` provided.

-7. Go to the Auth0 Dashboard, go to [Connections > Social](${manage_url}/#/connections/social), then choose **Exact**.
+7. In the Auth0 Dashboard, navigate to [Connections > Social](${manage_url}/#/connections/social), and choose **Exact**.

 8. Copy the `Client Id` and `Client Secret` from the **Manage App** page of your app in the Exact Online App Center into the fields on this page.

 ![Exact Connection Settings](/media/articles/connections/social/exact/exact-register-6.png)

 ::: note
 You can register applications in multiple regions with Exact.
-By default Auth0 will use `https://start.exactonline.nl`, but this value can be overridden with the `Base URL` parameter.
+By default, Auth0 will use `https://start.exactonline.nl`, but this value can be overridden with the `Base URL` parameter.
 :::

 <%= include('../_quickstart-links.md') %>